BASc, MASc, P.Eng. | Associate

 Darren enjoys collaborating with clients to develop innovative solutions in the face of design and construction challenges.
-His experiences include the design of commercial buildings, shopping centres, residential high-rise projects and transit facilities.
-As well, Darren has over 25 years of experience in the design of many award-winning parking structures.
-He became a Project Engineer in 2000, an Associate in 2009 and Chair of the CSA S413 Committee in 2020.
+His experience includes the design of commercial buildings, shopping centres, residential high-rise projects, and transit facilities.
+He also is well known for designing award-winning parking structures.

-After graduating from the University of Toronto in 1991, Darren was awarded a National Sciences and Engineering Research Council Scholarship to pursue post-graduate experimental research work on pre-cast concrete with the Canadian Portland Cement Association (CPCA).
-Darren joined RJC in 1994 after completing his research work and graduating with a Master’s of Applied Science.
+After graduating from the University of Toronto, Darren was awarded a National Sciences and Engineering Research Council Scholarship to pursue post-graduate experimental research work on pre-cast concrete with the Canadian Portland Cement Association (CPCA).
+Darren joined RJC after completing his research work, and graduating with a Master’s of Applied Science.
 He is actively involved with the Canadian Parking Association, and is Chair of the Technical Committee, Parking Structures (CSA S413).